 During 2008 the defined benefit pension plans moved from overfunded to underfunded status driven by a decrease in the value of plan assets.
 The expected return on plan assets is based on the weighted average of long-term return expectations for the composition of the plans' equity and debt securities.
 Expected returns for each asset class are based on historical returns and expectations of future returns.
-The differences between the actual return on plan assets and expected return on plan assets are accumulated in Net Actuarial Gains and (Losses).
-The expected return on plan assets for the defined benefit pension plans in 2008 was 8%.
+The differences between the actual return on plan assets and expected return on plan assets for the defined benefit pension plans in 2008 was 8%.